yatoogamii/doc-surround/README.md

 `ysiw-` = ![`Hello -wo*rld-`](https://i.imgur.com/RUBsMNg.png)

-I can also surround many words ***by replacing*** the "***x***" in this command `ysXaw` with a ***number***(with the `ysaw' command the spaces between the words dont count)
+I can also surround many words ***by replacing*** the "***x***" in this command `ysXaw` with a ***number***(with the `ysaw` command the spaces between the words dont count)

 `ys2aw) = (Hello at!) world`
 `ys2aw} = Hello {at world}`